Horton Bay General Store: History

 The store was constructed as a typical late nineteenth-century general store.
 The entire first floor carried a general stock of groceries, hardware, clothing, and other products, while the second floor served as living quarters for the proprietor.
 In 1879, the first post office for Horton Bay was located in the store.

 The store has operated more or less continuously since its construction.
 Alonzo Stroud owned the store from 1890 - 1894.
 He sold it to his clerk Conrad Schneider, who operated it for over ten years until selling it to Merton Fox in 1904.
 During the Great Depression, Ben and Margaret Belnap owned the store, and in 1972, Harriet Housel and her parents, George and Betty, took over ownership.
-Claudia and Chip Lorenger purchased the store in the early 2000s, and own it as of 2017.
+Claudia and Chip Lorenger purchased the store in the early 2000s, and own it until 2021 when purchased by Molly McCoy and Greg Cummings, Jr.

 Description

 The Horton Bay General Store is a rectangular gable-front two-story frame Late Victorian commercial building, clad in clapboard, on a fieldstone foundation.
 It has a symmetrical, falsefront facade with an upper cornice containing a central triangular pediment.
 The storefront contains a centrally located, recessed doorway flanked by display windows.
 A storefront cornice with supporting bracketry is located at the point where the porch roof meets the facade.

 On the interior, the first story contains much of the original store interior finish, including a board ceiling, the original floor, some of the shelving units, and one sales counter.
 Several carbide and kerosene lamps are still in their locations.
 On the second floor, the living quarters have been extensively modernized.